 Calton Hill: Easy Walk to Edinburgh’s Golden Hour Views

-Best part?
-It’s free, open-access parkland.
-The site forms part of Edinburgh’s UNESCO World Heritage Site, adding historical weight to your visit.
+It’s free, open-access parkland and forms part of Edinburgh’s UNESCO World Heritage Site, adding historical weight to your visit.
 Combine your visit with nearby New Town walks for a compact Edinburgh experience.

 The Royal Mile: Medieval Edinburgh From Castle to Palace

-This UNESCO World Heritage Site isn’t just beautiful.
-Parliament House saw the 1707 Act of Union signed.
-The Royal Mile served as a processional route between the castle and palace for centuries.
-Every cobble tells Scotland’s story.
+Parliament House saw the 1707 Act of Union signed on this route.
+The Royal Mile served as a processional route between the castle and palace for centuries, and every cobble tells Scotland’s story.

 Edinburgh Castle: Scotland’s Most-Visited Historic Attraction